 Objective / Strategy Comment Score Scoring Weighting Weighted score Sustainable Victorian social enterprise and Aboriginal business sectors Purchasing from Victorian social enterprise, ADE or Aboriginal business Invitation to supply may enable procurement from any of three eligible types of social benefit suppliers or limit to procurement from specific type(s) of social benefit supplier 0-10 If the direct approach to social procurement is used and the responding supplier complies with any specific type(s) of social benefit supplier, then score as 10.
 If so, then the other criterion is not required to be assessed.
 If the direct approach to social procurement is not used or a social benefit supplier is involved but is not a required type of social benefit supplier, then score as 0.
-100% 0-10 Sustainable Victorian social enterprise and Aboriginal business sectors Purchasing from mainstream supplier Invitation to supply may enable procurement from any of three eligible types of social benefit suppliers or limit to procurement from specific type(s) of social benefit supplier nable procurement from ny of three eligible types i social benefit suppliers r limit to procurement om specific type(s) of complies with requirement to involve any specific type(s) of social benefit supplier (and any minimum percentage of the procurement activity to be allocated to a social benefit supplier has been met), then score as 10.
-If the indirect approach is used but the responding supplier failed to meet any minimum percentage of the complies with requirement to involve any specific type(s) of social benefit supplier (and any minimum percentage of the procurement activity to be allocated to a social benefit supplier has been met), then score as 10.
-If the indirect approach to social procurement is not used, or an indirect approach is used but the responding supplier failed to meet any minimum percentage of the 100% 0-10 that involves Victorian social enterprise, ADE or Aboriginal business through the supply
+100% 0-10 Sustainable Victorian social enterprise and Aboriginal business sectors Purchasing from mainstream supplier that involves Victorian social enterprise, ADE or Aboriginal business through the supply chain Invitation to supply may enable procurement from any of three eligible types of social benefit suppliers or limit to procurement from specific type(s) of social benefit supplier 0-10 If the indirect approach to social procurement is used and the responding supplier complies with requirement to involve any specific type(s) of social benefit supplier (and any minimum percentage of the procurement activity to be allocated to a social benefit supplier has been met), then score as 10.
+If the indirect approach to social procurement is not used, or an indirect approach is used but the responding supplier failed to meet any minimum percentage of the procurement activity to be allocated to a social benefit supplier, or a social benefit supplier is involved but is not a required type of social benefit supplier, then score as 0.
+100% 0-10